leahfilkin-myob/RefactoringKata/things-we-value/technical/programming/unix-command-line.md

 ## Advanced

-[Redirection and pipes](http://www.ee.surrey.ac.uk/Teaching/Unix/unix3.html) are Linux's way of 'forwarding' traffic that usually goes to the standard output.
+[Redirection and pipes](http://www.ee.surrey.ac.uk/Teaching/Unix/unix3.html) are Unix's way of 'forwarding' traffic that usually goes to the standard output.
 One of the great things about using pipes to redirect one program's output _(stdout)_ into a second program's input _(stdin)_ is that it allows both programs to run simultaneously and permits data to be transferred between them continuously rather than having to pass it through temporary text files or through the display screen and having to wait for one program to be completed before the next program begins.

 [Understanding Linux users and groups](https://linuxacademy.com/howtoguides/posts/show/topic/12659-understanding-linux-users-and-groups) is an important part of understanding the security model in Linux and how you can secure or share resources.